cyandurango/sdn-automation/README.md

-# sdn_automation
+# Software-Defined Network Automation
-CPE 3353 Final Project 1 | SDN Automation
+> An RPI3-based Software-Defined Network designed with an Automated Intrusion Detection System